 * Thomas Clareson’s 1976 essay collection Voices for the Future had a sensitive essay on the famous City, specifically on what changed from the original stories to the fix-up novel.

 * Muriel Becker, Clifford D. Simak, a primary and secondary bibliography (Masters of science fiction and fantasy series), 1980.
 149 pages.
-Well regarded, though now superseded as a reader’s guide by later efforts.
-The 1980 review in Extrapolation states that it was only annotated in terms of the scholarly and critical works it listed.
+Well regarded, though now mostly superseded as a reader’s guide by later efforts.
+The 1980 review in Extrapolation states that it was only annotated in terms of the reviews and similar works it listed.
 It has an interview with Simak and a short life chronology, and listed his adaptations for radio.
-It also lists the more substantial and thoughtful reviews of his books, to circa 1979.
+The more substantial and thoughtful reviews of his books are listed to circa 1979.

 * Darrell Schweitzer, “An Interview with Clifford D. Simak”, Amazing Stories Vol. 27, No. 6, February 1980.

 * Thomas P. Linkfield, “Aliens invade the Midwest”, Society for the Study of Midwestern Literature Newsletter, 1981.
 Surveys some of the then-recent fiction by the likes of Bradbury, Simak and Tom Reamy.
 Reamy was obviously going to be a match for both Simak and Bradbury in the field of ‘small town SF’, in time — but he died before his great promise could be fulfilled, leaving only a novel and a short-story collection.
 The article talks about back-road midwest towns in a rather negative and stereotyping manner.

 * The expensive essay anthology Space and Beyond: The Frontier Theme in Science Fiction (2000) had a 10-page essay by Michael Cassutt.
 His “Way Station – the Motion Picture: a possibly premature progress report”… “laments studio reluctance to do an authentic film of Clifford Simak’s Way Station (1963).”